lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

     def pull_out_rpg(self) -> None:
         # Jesus Christ, what kind of civilian is this?
-        # Where the hell did he get a thermoboric shell?
+        # Where the hell did this bastard get a thermoboric RPG shell?
         print("Pulling out motherfucking RPG-7 with thermobaric shell")

     def attack(self) -> None: